kevinsullivan/cs-dm/notes/07-set-theory.rst

 details are out of scope at this point, but one should be aware of the difficulty.

-In Dafny, one uses the usual arithmetic less and and less than or equal operator symbols, *<* and *<=*, to assert *proper subset* and *subset* relationships, respectively.
+In Dafny, one uses the usual arithmetic less and less than or equal operator symbols, *<* and *<=*, to assert *proper subset* and *subset* relationships, respectively.
 The first two of the following assertions are thus both true in Dafny, but the third is not.
 That